Diabolo (drink)

 A diabolo is a non-alcoholic mixed drink available in most restaurants and bars in France.
-It consists of a common lemonade mixed with syrup.
-Popular flavours include mint, strawberry, lemon or grenadine.
+It consists of a common lemon soda mixed with syrup.
+Popular flavours include mint (Diabolo Menthe), strawberry, lemon or grenadine.

 Origins

 The diabolo drink appeared before 1920, and became popular in France in the 1920s.
-The drink was around that time described as a mixture of a lemonade and a 'very light tincture of liqueur', a lemonade and a cassis liquor, or a lemonade and a syrup.
+The drink was around that time described as a mixture of a lemon soda and a 'very light tincture of liqueur', a lemonade and a cassis liquor, or a lemon-lime soda and a syrup.

 Translation in other languages

-Diabolo has no equivalent in Italian, but a lemonade mixed with different syrups can approximately be translated as a gassosa.
+Diabolo has no equivalent in Italian, but a lemon soda mixed with different syrups can approximately be translated as a gassosa.

 Variants

-A diabolo flamand is a cocktail composed of jenever, lemonade and often a violet syrup.
+A diabolo flamand is a cocktail composed of jenever, lemon soda and often a violet syrup, it can often be very sweet.